erbsland-dev/fast-file-encryption/FORMAT.md

 The data format in an encrypted data block:

 - 8 bytes, big endian, unsigned, with the size of the decrypted data.
+  - If the encrypted file is empty, the *block* is empty and this size is not given.
+  - If this value is greater than zero, it is the size of the decrypted data in bytes.
 - 16 bytes (for AES-256/CBC) with the IV for the encryption
 - The encrypted data, aligned to the cipher block size.